 Shortly afterwards, the complainant knocked on BPR’s door and began a verbal argument with BPR.
 BPR went back inside, fetched a bedpost, and tried to get the complainant to leave.
-In the course of doing so she swung the bedpost at him once, but did not cause him injury.
+However, in the course of doing so she swung the bedpost at him once, but did not cause him injury.

-Our criminal defence lawyers made representations to the prosecution, to the effect that police had been incorrect to charge BPR with both:
+Subsequently, our criminal defence lawyers made representations to the prosecution to the effect that police had been incorrect to charge BPR with both:

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961